Dedi Mulyadi: Governor

 In 2024, Mulyadi ran for governor of West Java in the 2024 gubernatorial election, picking Erwan Setiawan as his running mate from the Advanced Indonesia Coalition ticket.
 The ticket registered themselves to the West Java branch of General Elections Commission.
 The pair won a landslide victory in the four-way race, securing 14.3 million votes (62%) and winning the most votes in all 27 of West Java's regencies and cities.
 He was sworn in on 20 February 2025.
 One of his first actions as governor was to fire a public school principal who had violated a gubernatorial instruction prohibiting school trips leaving the province.

 Dedi Mulyadi caught under fire for sending misbehaving children to the army barracks to get rehabilitated.
 Some parents reported him to the National Commission on Human Rights because they view Dedi's policy deprive the human rights of the child and deviated away from the purpose of education.
 One such parent said that Dedi has overstepped his authority as governor and the rehabilitation policy is not clearly understood.
 However, such policy has received support from Minister of Human Rights Natalius Pigai, who said that he would consider enacting Dedi's policy on a nationwide scale, saying that such misbehaving children who love creating chaos and engaging in street fights should be sent to be trained by the Indonesian National Armed Forces to get their mentality, character and discipline in shape.
 Dedi Mulyadi appreciated the criticism, stating his belief that all criticisms are based on concerns of children and teenagers for their better future and said he is open for collaboration to solve the problem.

-According to a poll taken by Indikator on 12-19 May 2025, his approval rating reached 95%, with 41% being "very satisfied".
-A subsequent poll by Litbang Kompas on 1-5 July 2025 also found that his approval rating was 97.2% and favorability rating 98.6%.
+According to a poll taken by Indikator on 12–19 May 2025, his approval rating reached 95%, with 41% being "very satisfied".
+A subsequent poll by Litbang Kompas on 1–5 July 2025 also found that his approval rating was 97.2% and favorability rating 98.6%.
+A survey by Lembaga Survei Indonesia (LSI), presented on 23 July 2026 to mark 1.5 years since his inauguration as Governor of West Java, found his approval rating had reached 95.4%.